 The largest provider of drinking water in the Truckee Meadows is Truckee Meadows Water Authority (TMWA), which serves approximately 425,000 people in the region.
 It is a community-owned utility, governed by a Board of Directors comprised of elected representatives from Reno, Sparks and Washoe County.

-While there are many smaller drinking water companies in the metropolitan and outlying areas, Great Basin Water Company and Sun Valley General Improvement District provide water to the majority of the people not served by TMWA.
+While there are many smaller drinking water companies in the metropolitan and outlying areas, Great Basin Water Company (GBWC) and Sun Valley General Improvement District (SVGID) provide water to the majority of the people not served by TMWA.

 Participate and Learn